telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/overview.md

 # Interactive Forms concept

 Interactive forms feature (also known as AcroForm) allows you to create PDF files containing textboxes, buttons, listboxes and other interactive controls making available for the PDF file user to interactively fill some data in the PDF document and/or digitally sign the filled document.
-The responsibilities for preserving this data and interactively modifying it are separated into two base concepts – Form Fields and Widget Annotations.
+The responsibilities for preserving this data and interactively modifying it are separated into two base concepts – [Form Fields]({%slug radpdfprocessing-model-interactive-forms-form-fields%}) and [Widget Annotations]({%slug radpdfprocessing-model-interactive-forms-widgets%}).

 ## Form Fields

-The data in and interactive form is separated into form fields restricting the different data input to different input formats – buttons, text fields or choice fields.
-Additionally, the interactive form can contain signature fields, which are responsible for preserving a Digital Signature information when signing the document.
+The data in an interactive form is separated into form fields restricting the different data input to different input formats – buttons, text fields or choice fields.
+Additionally, the interactive form can contain [signature fields]({%slug radpdfprocessing-model-interactive-forms-form-fields-signaturefield%}), which are responsible for preserving a [Digital Signature]({%slug radpdfprocessing-features-digital-signature%}) information when signing the document.
 Each form field is a container for its specific type of data.

 ## Widget Annotations